AllenFang/react-bootstrap-table/README.md

 In addition, reactbsTable support data align, sorting and cell format.

+You can see the [home page](http://allenfang.github.io/react-bootstrap-table/index.html).

+And example is on [here](http://allenfang.github.io/react-bootstrap-table/example.html).

 ### Development
 reactbsTable dependencies on react 0.13.x and Bootstrap 3